What to grow in an indoor edible garden? That’s a great question. The answer depends on two things:

 Grow what you want to see growing, or what you want to harvest for food.
 The possibilities are almost endless.

 We grow an indoor garden in a room at the back of our garage that we converted into a food production place, as well as indoors at sunny windows.

 In this blog post, we share what we have experimented with growing indoors over the years.
 We are retelling our experience, you can make your own.
 If something did not do well for us, it might do great for you.
 Also some years one variety might do great and another not so.

 Microgreens are little plants that just have started growing.
-They do not require much space or light; nevertheless, they are very nutritious and yummy.
+They do not require much space or light; nevertheless, they are very nutritious and delicious.
 You can go big or keep it small with just some sunflowers or pea sprouts.
 If grown in an ornamental pot, they also can look good in a kitchen window.

 Microgreens do not need good soil.
 If you have some potting soil left over, no good for anything else, screen it so it is light to work with and grow some microgreens.
 You will harvest the plants before they will need any nutrition from the soil.
-Plus you really just need about one inch of soil to grow microgreens.
+Plus you just need about one inch of soil to grow microgreens.

 Sunflowers and peas are the most common microgreens.
 But there are also microgreens mixtures with all kinds of greens that are good and easy to grow.

 Plant seeds as dense as you can and cover them.
 It is good to weigh the seeds down for a few days.
 I have two pots that I stack one on top of the other.
 This way the seeds are weighed down.
 After 3-4 days, they will sprout and will need some light to grow.
 In 10 – 14 days, they are mature to be enjoyed.
 Learn more about growing microgreens and baby salad greens here.